ethereum/eth-keys/.github/ISSUE_TEMPLATE.md

 * The code which produced the error
 * The full output of the error
-* What type of node you were connecting to.

 ### How can it be fixed?